Michael-J-Son/Lending_Club_Capstone/README.md

 __4) Model Evaluation__
  * Hyperparameter tuning with Grid Search
- * F1 score and ROC AUC score were preferred over accuracy, as this project is an imbalanced classification problem.
+ * F1 score and ROC AUC score were preferred over accuracy as evaluation metrics because this project is an imbalanced classification problem.

 __Models Tested:__
  * Logistic Regression